ANSANJAY/TimerDesignAndImpl/4_Demo.md

 ## Detailed Notes on Real-Time Timer Implementation 📝

 ### Introduction 🎬
-- The tutorial video covers real-time timer implementation, diving deep into its APIs and internal functioning.
+- This covers real-time timer implementation, diving deep into its APIs and internal functioning.
 - Provides a real-world example of how to use a real-time timer in an application.

 ### Internal Functioning 🤖